What is it with Love Island? Why is it so popular? I swear virtually every person I know is watching it, or if they’re not, their children are.

 Surely young people should be getting themselves out and about meeting real people, chatting and making friendships in the real world rather than watching anti-role-models trying to form new relationships in the most artificial setting imaginable?

-How would I match people if I was a matchmaker I sometimes wonder?
+Not being an expert on dating tips for women, how would I match people if I was a matchmaker I sometimes wonder?
 I certainly wouldn’t choose potential partners for people based on looks alone.
 And if I was casting for an alternative Love Island, I most definitely wouldn’t just choose a load of Barbies and Kens!

 No, we’d have varying hues of complexions, people with bad-hair days, a few spots here and there perhaps.Some of the potential datees would carry a few extra pounds, some would be skinny, some might be geeky and most would have average teeth.
 They wouldn’t all be super confident ‘I Love Me’ types either..
 I’d have a healthy mix of awkward, ordinary, intelligent, humorous and interesting people.